minus5/examples-services/README.md

 app: ./app/app 2>&1
 ```

-Now we are able to build and start everything with two commands:
+Now we are able to build and start (and stop) everything with two commands:

 ```
 ./build.rb binary_all